theorlandog/mfa-aws/README.rst

 YubiKey
 ~~~~~~~
-The TOTP functionality of YubiKey tokens can be integrated on the cli through the ykman utility.
+The TOTP functionality of YubiKey tokens can be integrated on the cli through the ykman cli utility.
 Just specify the yubikey_credential_name in the mfa-config profile.

 .. code:: bash